Use Cases for

 How SearchTrust helps

-- Determine if the page is just location-labeled
+- Determine whether the page is only location-labeled

-- Identify lack of specificity, real anchors, and standalone value
+- Find gaps in specificity, real-world anchors, and standalone value

 Output